liebannam/pipes/README.txt

 			gcc-4.9: error: unrecognized command line option '-Wshorten-64-to-32'

-		then try running the following commands in your terminal:
+		then try running the following commands in your terminal (these sould have been set by the cython_flags.sh script, but just in case...):

 			export ARCHFLAGS=""
 			export CFLAGS = "-arch i386 -arch x86_64"

 		...Lots of other things can go wrong, dig in to the file setup.py to look at compilation paths and flags.
-I have commented out (and labeled) the lines that work on Orinoco so that it will compile on my macbook air.
-Just uncomment the orinco lines and comment the macbook air ones, see if it works.
+I have commented out (and labeled) the lines that work on my destkop and on my macbook air--you probably will need to specify your own paths to gcc and Python for your own setup.
+        Stackoverflow.com is also your friend here.

         The file allthethings.pyx has all the actual wrapping for the C++ code.
 It's a bit of a mess but I did try to document all the classes you would use in a python call to do something interesting (e.g. run a simulation of a network or run an optimization.)

-	once you compile
+	Once you compile
 	(1) give yourself a high-five!! (it's not easy)
 	(2) you can either use python scripts or notebooks to call the C++ code.
 I personally like notebooks so all the examples are in .ipynb form.
 But there's